Premier League Darts 2026: Predicted line-up and wildcard candidates

 Automatic entries

-The following players have locked up their places in the Premier League for 2026:
+The following players have locked in their places in the Premier League for 2026:

 - Luke Littler